Gemma 4

 ```

-Your **model ID** is the string after `/models/` in the logs URL (`abcd1234` in the example).
+Your **model ID** is printed in the `truss push` output (`abcd1234` in the example).
 Use it wherever you see `{model_id}` in the next section.

 ## Call the model